RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_3.md

 Mystery two: Why are C runtime files getting involed in our code-base even after we had added the `#![no_main]` attribute?
 The C runtime files got involved because the Rust compiler still thinks that we are compiling for the host's triple-target.
 The reason why it still thinks that is because we used the command `cargo build` instead of `cargo build --target=<a_different_target>`

 Compiling for the host's triple-target means that the linker will by default use a pre-defined linker-script that had been made specifically for the host.
-In my case, the linker-script had information relating to the C runtime and that is how the C-runtime files got involved in the drama.
+In our case, the pre-defined linker-script had information relating to the C runtime and that is how the C-runtime files got involved in the drama.

 To fix this error, we have to stop the usage of that linker-script that has C-runtime affiliations.
-We can do either of the following :
+We can implement one of the following solutions:

-**Solution 1.** Provide our very own linker-script that does not have affiliations to the C-runtime.
+**Solution 1.** Provide our very own linker-script that does not have affiliations to the C-runtime files (also called start files).

 **Solution 2.** Instruct the linker to stop including C-runtime file symbols to our object files.

-**Solution 3.** We can stop compiling for any target that has a faulty linker-script and instead, only compile for targets that have linker-scripts that do not reference the C-runtime.
-All triple-targets that have Operating systems specified are more likely to call the C-runtime.
+**Solution 3.** We can stop compiling for any target that has a C-affiliated-linker-script and instead, only compile for targets that have linker-scripts that do not reference the C-runtime.
+All triple-targets that have Operating systems specified are almost assured to call the C-runtime.
 All triple-targets that do not have the operating-system specified are less likely to call the C runtime.
 In short, triple-targets that use the `std` library are out of our radar.

 ### Solution 1.
 Solution 1 is about writing our own linker-script as a solution since a manual linker-script usually overides the default auto-generated script.
-I tried it, it didn't work.
-If anyone cracks this, kindly update this page on github (undone)
+Try to implement this on your own.
+You can view the linker-script used in the [no-std-template](undone) to get some ideas.

 ### Solution 2.
 Solution 2 is achieved by running the following command.